JoaoLive100/remind-me/README.md

 # remind-me
-A simple example of an reminder web app
+A simple example of a reminder web app